Interlisp/Interlisp.github.io/content/en/project/reviving.md

 We started with the most recent working files from Venue sources.
 This was not a finished and tested release, but rather a work in progress, nearly complete, labeled Medley 3.5.
 (The last release by Venue was called Medley 2.01.)

 Among other improvements, Medley 3.5 increased the address space by a factor of 16.
-But the changes to addres space affects some highly optimized code which took advantage of short-cuts.
+But the changes to the address space affects some highly optimized code which took advantage of short-cuts.

 ## Common Lisp and Interlisp file manager